Meigs Elevated Railway: Joe Meigs

-Josiah Vincent Meigs, who answered to "Joe", was born into a well-connected professional family of Nashville, Tennessee (his attorney father was a friend of Abraham Lincoln).
-He served as captain of the Union Army during the American Civil War, and made a personal appeal to President Lincoln for permission to raise a detachment of black troops for a colored artillery battery.
+Josiah Vincent Meigs, who answered to "Joe", was born into a well-connected professional family of Nashville, Tennessee.
+(His attorney father was a friend of Abraham Lincoln.)
+He served as captain of the Union Army during the American Civil War, and he made a personal appeal to President Lincoln for permission to raise a detachment of black troops for a colored artillery battery.
 This was the first of such to serve in the war.

-After the war he was a lawyer at Washington.
-There he became close friends with a fellow veteran, General Benjamin Butler, and the two moved together to Lowell, Massachusetts where they built adjacent houses.
-Butler became an influential state politician, and was to serve as governor from 1882.
-Joe Meigs was proving himself to be a capable inventor, and was responsible for the Meigs rifle as well as taking out several other firearms patents.
-In the 1880 US census and in the 1889 Lowell city directory, inventor was given as his profession.
+After the war he was a lawyer in Washington.
+There he became close friends with a fellow veteran, General Benjamin Butler, and the two moved together to Lowell, Massachusetts, where they built adjacent houses.
+Butler became an influential state politician and was to serve as governor from 1882.
+Joe Meigs was proving himself to be a capable inventor and was responsible for the Meigs rifle as well as taking out several other firearms patents.
+In the 1880 US census and in the 1889 Lowell city directory, "inventor" was given as his profession.

 Company

-Joe Meigs thought out his rapid transit system in the early 1870s, and patented it in 1875.
-Compare the Aldershot narrow-gauge suspension railway, built in England in 1872.
+Joe Meigs thought out his rapid transit system in the early 1870s, and he patented it in 1875.
+It is comparable to the Aldershot narrow-gauge suspension railway, built in England in 1872.

-As a result of exploiting his social connections in Massachusetts, he attracted substantial backing including that of his friend General Butler.
+As a result of exploiting his social connections in Massachusetts, he attracted substantial backing, including that of his friend General Butler.
 So, the two set up the Meigs Elevated Railway Company with Butler as president in 1881.
 The company hung out its shingle at 225 Bridge Street (now Monsignor O'Brien Highway) in East Cambridge, on a site in an industrial area previously occupied by the works of the Bay State Glass Company.
 It then began to lobby for a state charter to allow it to build rapid transit lines in the streets of Boston and its suburbs.

 The company was finally chartered under state law in 1884.
 The authorised share capital was $200,000 (about $5,000,000 in 2020 values).
-However the company was not yet free to construct publicly, because the charter required the approval of Boston City Council for any construction within city limits.
+However the company was not yet free to construct publicly, because the charter required the approval of the Boston City Council for any construction within city limits.
 Instead, it allowed the building of a short experimental line at the East Cambridge site.
 The text included the following proviso:

 No location for tracks shall be petitioned for in the city of Boston, until at least one mile of the road has been built and operated, nor until the safety and strength of the structure and the rolling stock and motive power shall have been examined and approved by the board of railroad commissioners or by a competent engineer to be appointed by them.

-Meigs amended his design, and acquired a new patent in 1885.
+Meigs amended his design, and he acquired a new patent in 1885.